coruscateor/gtk_estate/README.md

 ## Todo

-- Re-wite the Timeout objects.
 - Add more GTK/adw helper functions and helper objects.
+- Add more documentation.

 </br>